The decay $\tau\rightarrow f_1 \pi \nu_\tau$ in the Nambu--Jona-Lasinio model: INTRODUCTION

 \section{INTRODUCTION}

 The decays of $\tau$-leptons are intensively studied in various experiments, for instance, BaBar, Belle, etc. As far as $\tau$ decays occur at the energies below 1.8 GeV, the QCD perturbation theory cannot be applied.
 Thus, one has to use various phenomenological models.
 These models are generally based on the chiral symmetry and using the vector meson dominance model \cite{Li:1996md,tauap,pon,epp,and} for the intermediate states description.
 One of the most successful models of this type is the Nambu--Jona-Lasinio (NJL) model \cite{Volkov:1984kq,86,er,Vogl:1991qt,kl,93,ver,ufn}.
-For the description of the radially excited mesons the extended NJL model \cite{weiss,yaf,ven,yud,ufn,axial} is used.
-Unlike the other models, the NJL model does not require additional arbitrary parameters for each process considered, thus, it was successfully applied for description of a number of $\tau$ decays and $e^+e^-\rightarrow hh$ processes, e.g. $\tau\rightarrow \pi \pi \nu$, $\pi \omega \nu$, $\pi \eta \nu$, $\eta \pi \pi \nu$, $e^+e^-\rightarrow \pi(\pi')\gamma$, $\eta(\eta') \gamma$, $\pi \omega$, $\pi\rho$, $\pi \pi(\pi')$, $\eta \pi \pi$ (see \cite{omega,last} and the references therein).
-In all these processes intermediate vector mesons take place.
-Let us note that the processes with intermediate vector mesons are described in the same way for $e^+ e^-$ collisions and $\tau$ decays.
+Unlike the other models, the NJL model does not require additional arbitrary parameters for each process considered.
+This was verified for a number of mesons, see, e.g. \cite{ver,ufn}.
+Besides the description of simple meson decays (realized via single-quark loops), the NJL model is applicable for the calculation of more complicated processes. such as $\tau\rightarrow \pi \pi \nu$, $\pi \omega \nu$, $\pi \eta \nu$, $\eta \pi \pi \nu$, $e^+e^-\rightarrow \pi(\pi')\gamma$, $\eta(\eta') \gamma$, $\pi \omega$, $\pi\rho$, $\pi \pi(\pi')$, $\eta \pi \pi$ (see \cite{omega,last} and the references therein).
+All these processes contain amplitudes with intermediate vector mesons.
+Let us note that the processes of $e^+e^-$ annihilation and $\tau$ decays with intermediate vector mesons are described in the same way.

-However, there is a number of $\tau$ decays with intermediate axial-vector mesons, unlike $e^+e^-$ annihilation processes.
-For instance, $\tau\rightarrow 3\pi\nu_\tau$ \cite{zph,Dumm:2009va}, $\tau\rightarrow \pi\gamma\nu_\tau$ \cite{taupig,Guo:2010dv}, $\tau\rightarrow \pi l^+ l^- \nu_\tau$ \cite{ll} $\tau\rightarrow f_1 \pi\nu_\tau$ \cite{Li:1996md,tauap}.
-In all these works only the ground-state intermediate axial-vector meson $a_1$(1260) was taken into account.
-However, the mass of $\tau$-lepton allows one also to consider an intermediate radially excited $a_1$(1640) meson in these processes.
-In a recent paper \cite{axial} radially excited axial-vector mesons in the extended NJL model were described.
-It allows us to estimate the contribution of the radially-excited axial-vector intermediate mesons in decays of $\tau$-leptons.
-In the present work, this method is demonstrated for the decay $\tau\rightarrow f_1 \pi\nu_\tau$.

-In the present paper, this decay is described in the framework of the standard NJL model with only intermediate $a_1$(1260) meson, and in the extended NJL model with $a_1$(1260) and $a_1$(1640) intermediate mesons.
-We also take into account $\pi-a_1$ transitions in the intermediate states.
-Our estimates are compared with previous theoretical predictions \cite{Li:1996md,tauap} and BaBar experimental data~\cite{babar}.